randomrandom/deep-atrous-ner/README.md

 ## Training the network

+Before training the network you need to preprocess all the files.
+Do this by running `python preprocess.py`

 The model can be trained across multiple GPUs to speed up the computations.
 In order to start the training:

 Execute